AvinashMarkad/AvinashMarkad/README.md

 #### 📚 I recently completed a project on an Employee Management System, which was a great team effort with three other talented individuals.
 We even published a paper on it!

-#### 🚀 Currently, I'm working on a project to provide repair services through an web, aiming to make maintenance services more accessible and efficient.We even try published a paper on it!
+#### 🚀 Currently, I'm working on a project to provide Document Verification : Analysis of Overlapping Images & QR/Barcode Code services through an web, aiming to make Verification services more accessible and efficient.We even try published a paper on it!

 ## 💻 Proficient in:
 #### - Frontend: React,JavaScript, Django, HTML, CSS